 - Porvoo.
 A beautiful old wooden town which you can reach by bus in around an hour from Helsinki.
-A discounted day trip to Porvoo is available for Helsinki Card holders, or you can book a guided day trip to Porvoo directly here.
+Alternatively, you can book a guided trip to Porvoo directly here.
 See our guide to Porvoo for more on what to do here.

 - Nuuksio National Park.
 Nuuksio National Park is a beautiful area of woodland and lakes, around 45 minutes bus ride from Helsinki.
 It’s free to visit, although there is an entry fee if you want to visit the excellent Haltia Nature Centre (included on the Helsinki Card).
-You can also take a guided half day trip to Nuuksio or a guided full day trip.
+You can also take a guided half day trip to Nuuksio.

 - Tallinn, Estonia.
 You can actually take a day trip from Finland to an entirely different country.
 Regular ferries run from Helsinki to Tallinn in Estonia, taking only 2 hours each way.
 You can read about our experience visiting Tallinn on a day trip here.
 Helsinki Card holders get discounted ferry tickets, otherwise you can buy them here.

 - Turku.
 The former capital of Finland, and also the oldest city in the country, Turku has a lot to offer the visitor, including medieval streets and a beautiful cathedral.
 The best way to travel to Turku is by train, with direct trains taking just over two hours between the two cities.
 It’s also possible to take a guided day tour to Turku.

 Of course, there are lots more options for taking day trips from Helsinki, including more active hikes, kayaking trips and so on.
 But these will give you an idea of what is possible.

 Where to Stay in Helsinki